 The process was time-consuming and left much room for human error.
 This sometimes caused a vendor to start work later than ideal, delaying the delivery of services to schools and central office departments.

 Integrify is a 100% web-based solution for Enterprise Request Management (ERM) that allows companies to automate requests and streamline processes.
 The software provides form creation, routing definition, and tracking tools to those responsible for processing requests, minimizing data entry and simplifying requests for approval and fulfillment.
 The solution eliminates problems typically related to labor-intensive processes such as manual paper handling and email requests, and can reduce costs per transaction 60 to 90 percent as opposed to paper-based processes.

-“Integrify makes sense process-wise,” said Susan Beltz, Director of Applications Development and Support.
+“Integrify makes sense process-wise,” said Susan Beltz, CIO.
 “The school district doesn’t have an unwieldy number of approvals, so the process itself isn’t bad, but the nature of the paper process is that once it leaves your sight, you don’t know where it is anymore.”

 OUSD clears a few hundred vendors each year (and repeat vendors must be cleared again at the beginning of each school year), and some of them have more than one contract with the district.
 The school system has 86 schools and 56 central office departments, so the number of potential users (which includes its vendors) is between 100 and 200 each year.